jeyara/angular-component-with-typescript/README.md

-# Component based project Skelton using angular and typescript
+# Component based project skelton using angular and typescript
 Base framework for developing applications with angular component and type script.

 ## To Run